 Oh, so many questions: let’s jump right in and tell you everything you need and want to know about winter wedding coats for brides including stylish choices you’ll love — that won’t ruin the look of your dress.

 Do you really need to wear a winter bridal jacket?
 Let’s discuss it.

 Your usual winter jacket should stay in the closet on your wedding day!
 Instead, you should reach for a wedding coat designed for the bride to wear to keep your style at an all-time high. :)

-Whether or not you the bride really needs a wedding coat depends largely on your climate and date of your wedding.
-Chances are, if you are planning a winter wedding in the Midwest as I did, the answer is yes.
+Whether or not you the bride really need a wedding coat depends largely on the climate and date of your wedding.
+Chances are if you are planning a winter wedding in the Midwest as I did, the answer is yes.